aliraza556/llm-openai-compatibility/README.md

 - Unified interface for creating agents with different backends
 - Run the same prompt against multiple providers simultaneously
 - Support for tool use across providers
+- Support for JSON-defined tools with callback URLs
 - Error handling and graceful degradation
 - AWS Lambda integration for serverless deployment